AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-transition.md

 # Frequently Asked Questions

-These changes to the way calculated metrics work in Analytics may impact you.
+These changes to the way calculated metrics work in [!DNL Analytics] may impact you.

  [1.
 How do I access the Calculated Metric Builder?](../../components/c-calcmetrics/cm-transition.md#section_D9AE9A0ACF824BACB5D05F0C2F7E9CA1)